LOCATION: Santa Rosa, CA (Sonoma County)

 - High school diploma or GED.

-- Five years of progressive experience within a high-profile EMS or Fire Dispatch system preferred.
+- Progressive experience within a high-profile dispatch system required.

-- Two years’ experience as a shift supervisor or lead dispatcher in a high-profile EMS or Fire dispatch system preferred.
+- 2+ years of experience as a shift supervisor or lead dispatcher in a high-profile EMS or Fire dispatch system preferred.

 - CAD and data entry experience with typing speed of at least 35 WPM.